dgwartney/pandoc-book-template/contents/hr-agent/user-properties.md

 The exercises for this lesson will provide the mechanics of the creation of user properties that will be used in a virtual assistant in later lessons.

-In our specific case will be creating three user properties:
+In our specific case will be creating two user properties:

 - Location
 - Title